Organizing events is such exciting work to do, and then when that event turns out successful, it is such a sense of relief.

 It’s like a baby just born; if you feed him right and treat it right, then when he grows up, he will be healthy and successful, right?

 That’s the same for the events.

-When you make the planning right, the event will be successful, or at least it won’t fail.
+When you make the planning right, the event will be successful, or it won’t fail.

-For event planning, sit with the people for who you are organizing the event along with the team and get to know everything you want to know.
+For event planning, sit with the people for who you are organizing the event and the team and get to know everything you want to know.

 Before planning, what you can do is pre-plan the event with your team, discuss altogether, write down the details you want to know, and then discuss with people for whom you are organizing.

 Ask for every detail, even the smallest ones, and leave no space for confusion.

 Gain clarity of everything before you proceed in the arrangements because that gives you a clear picture of the actual scenario.

 Remember everything when planning an event, such as:

 You know failure is a condition of life; it happens.